 Why Is Pizza Bad For Dogs?

-Pizza usually consists of a base, a sauce, and various toppings.
+Pizza usually consists of a crust, a sauce, and various toppings.
 All of these can be problematic for dogs.
 That’s why it’s important to understand what your Pizza is made with and ensure it doesn’t have any toxic ingredients that might cause your pup to end up at the vet.

 Why Is Pizza Crust Bad?

-A traditional pizza base usually contains wheat flour, yeast, sugar, salt, oil, and water.
+A traditional pizza crust usually contains wheat flour, yeast, sugar, salt, oil, and water.
 Sugar and salt are the main problems for dogs; neither are good in excessive quantities.
 Especially in processed, store-bought pizza, these ingredients can be present in excessive amounts for human consumption, meaning they will be even more excessive for dogs.

 Why is Pizza Sauce Bad?